Tag Archives: Christian

 And people went round in short sleeves and capris.

-Though decked all in holly and bright ribbons fair,
+Though decked all in hollies and bright ribbons fair,

 The windows were open to let in the air.